 Can I use the same lenses on Canon T5 or T6?

-Yes, Canon T5 and T6 both use the Canon EF-S lens mount, allowing you to use the same lenses on both cameras.
+Yes, T5 and T6 both use the Canon EF-S lens mount, allowing you to use the same lenses on both cameras.
 This compatibility provides flexibility in terms of lens selection and future upgrades.

 Do Canon T5 or T6 have built-in image stabilization?